SixLabors/docs/articles/fonts/index.md

 # Introduction

 >[!WARNING]
 >Fonts is still considered BETA quality and we still reserve the rights to change the API shapes.
-We are yet to priorities performance in our drawing APIs.

 ### What is Fonts?
 Fonts is a font loading and layout library built primarily to provide text drawing support to ImageSharp.Drawing.